petrushchako/HashiCorp/Vault/README.md

 ### General Overview
 - What Is HashiCorp Vault?
 - What Problems Does HashiCorp Vault Solve and Where Is It Used?
-- Overview of High Level Architecture
+- Overview of High-Level Architecture

 ### Install HashiCorp Vault and Configure HashiCorp Vault Shell
 - Installing HashiCorp Vault on Linux Part 1